knightmoves-curriculum/advanced-c-sharp/003-post/README.md

 In the coding exercise, you will create a POST endpoint.

 ## Main Points
+- HTTP = Hypertext Transfer Protocol
+- A GET request in HTTP is used to ask an application server for data without making any changes to it.
+- A POST request in HTTP is used to send data to a server to create a new resource
+- In ASP.NET Core, the controller class is instantiated, or created as a new instance, for each HTTP request by default.
+- a static variable in C# is a variable that is shared across all instances of the class

 ## Suggested Coding Exercise
+- This may be the right time to start having them build their own API maybe a person API that can list people and add people.
+- I think it would be best to start testing their API with TestServer and WebClient https://learn.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-8.0

 ## Building toward CSTA Standards:
 - Explain how abstractions hide the underlying implementation details of computing systems embedded in everyday objects (3A-CS-01) https://www.csteachers.org/page/standards